shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Over here.”

 The second location wasn’t much better.
 There was a cluster of trees that completely obstructed the building site.
 Ersatzica stared into the trees.
 A twig snapped.
 She sniffed the air.
 “Do you smell that?”
 She entered the cluster of trees.
-When she got closer, a short-haired orange-striped cat stared back at her.
+When she got closer, a short-haired, orange-striped cat stared back at her.
 The cat was wearing a tooth on her necklace.
 She jumped back, and the cat disappeared.
 “Did you see that?”

-“Yeah I smell cats over here all the time.”
+“Yeah, I smell cats over here all the time.”
 Fersen assured.
 “But I never see any.
 The smell gets trapped in this enclosed area I think.”

 “Yeah, trapped.”
 Ersatzica peaked back into the trees, but the cat didn’t reappear.
 “So, this spot: maybe we can move it a little more in this direction?”
 She gestured to a spot with less obstruction.